yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/Linux_Drivers/PRU_ICSSG_Ethernet.rst

    .. rubric:: **Limitations**

+   - In order to implement single EMAC mode with RGMII port, disable the unused port in the devicetree, which is the default configuration.

-   Both MIIx ports have to be enabled in DT even if one of them is not used (no Ethernet PHY wired) for proper PRU_ICSSG Ethernet driver to work.
+   - In order to implement single EMAC mode with an MII port, both MIIx ports must be enabled in the devicetree.
+The driver requires both the MII ports to be enabled, even if one of the ports is unused (No Ethernet PHY wired).
-   Use fixed-link for unused port as workaround.
+     Use fixed-link for the unused port.
+Refer :ref:`Add fixed link support for a given ICSSG port<fixed-link>` for more details.

 CPSW / PRU Ethernet Selection